 The back is what makes postcards, unlike any other print media.
 Whereas brochures or catalogs must be mailed inside envelopes, postcards can be sent out without one because their backs provide the space for the mailing address and postage.
 Click here to learn the specifics.

 However, this should not discourage you from designing the back of your postcards.
 Although you have to leave blank spaces for the indicia and the address to be included for mailing purposes, it is fully recommended that your postcard design should extend to the back.
-You may write compelling copy to increase follow-through rate of people to your call to action or attractive design to increase the appeal of your cards.
+You may write compelling copy to increase the follow-through rate of people to your call to action or attractive design to increase the appeal of your cards.

 How to market your postcards?